ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

   problem with the resolver this cannot be used right now (see [limitations](https://www.libelektra.org/plugins/specload)).
 - We also export `elektraSpecloadSendSpec` to abstract over the `quickdump` dependency. _(Klemens Böswirth)_

+### Boolean

+- Added `infos/ordering = type` so that the plugin gets loaded before the `type` plugin.
+This is needed because values have to be canonicalized before the type plugin does its checks.

 ## Libraries

 The text below summarizes updates to the [C (and C++)-based libraries](https://www.libelektra.org/libraries/readme) of Elektra.